Advocacy

 These check-ins will start on the first day of session, January 12th, and continue through the end of the regular session on March 16th.
 It is intended for both the experienced legislative hands, and the greenhorns.
 Bring your lunch, learn about the latest in Olympia, and ask about bills, budgets, or legislators.

-WACD 2025 Legislative Education & Outreach Campaign
+Legislative Education & Outreach Handouts

-WACD Legislative Day45strong
+WACD Legislative Day

 WACD 2026 Legislative Day